 - Add bananas to a bowl with the rest of the ingredients except the butter.
 Gently stir together.

-- Warm a nonstick or cast iron skillet over medium heat.
+- Warm a nonstick or cast-iron skillet over medium heat.
 Add a small bit of the butter, melt, and spread it around the pan.

-- Drop 1/4 cup fulls of batter onto the pan and spread out thinly to about 1/4-1/2 inch think.
+- Drop ¼ cupfuls of batter onto the pan and spread out thinly to about 1/4-½ inch think.
 Cook for about 3 minutes or until you see bubbles on the surface on the pancake.
 Flip and cook for an additional 2-3 minutes.
-Continue to cook the rest of the batter.

 Notes